Is Australia Doing Enough to Improve Access to Capital for SMEs? A comparison with the United States.

 Secondly, the JobKeeper payment is strictly managed per individual employee and requires businesses to apply for support that contributes towards each salary – resulting in either a tier 1 or tier 2 rate of payment per employee.
 The PPP operates differently again and simply asks that at least 60 percent of the loan proceeds are spent on payroll costs in order to be eligible for loan forgiveness.
 Providing significantly more flexibility for SME borrowers to access finance for additional business expenses, such as commercial rent payments.
 For businesses who receive full loan forgiveness the loan thus ends up working just like a grant and will be removed from the balance sheet of the lenders.

-PPP has not only boosted the total amount of finance US SMEs have been able to receive throughout the coronavirus pandemic, it has also provided a greater diversification of lenders who have been able to support SMEs in this time.
+PPP has not only boosted the total amount of finance US SMEs have been able to receive, it has also provided a greater diversification of lenders who have been able to support SMEs in this time.
 Depository lenders with between $1 billion and $10 billion in total assets have significantly overperformed by distributing 62% more funding than expected prior to PPP.
 Meaning they’ve increased their market share for small business loans to 16%.

 All lenders with assets under $50 billion benefited from PPP and were able to enjoy greater market share of small business loans.
 The fact the SBA has been able to roll out PPP with the help of all SBA 7(a) approved lenders means more fintechs and alternative lenders have been involved and able to use their expertise in issuing fast small business loans.
 Through the end of June 2020, nearly 4.8 million PPP loans had been approved for over $519 billion.